 thread might encounter new types of contention; the single purge

 thread really lays the groundwork for further tuning and possibly

 multiple purge threads in the future.
 There is another new

-with a default of 20 and maximum of 5000.
-This option is mainly
+default of 20 and maximum of 5000.
+This option is mainly intended

-intended for experimentation and tuning of purge operations, and
+for experimentation and tuning of purge operations, and should not

 For more information about InnoDB I/O performance, see